closeio/close-api-scripts/README.md

 # closeio-api-scripts
-Example useful scripts using the [Close.io API](http://developer.close.io/)
+Example scripts using the [Close.io API](http://developer.close.io/)

 Install basic dependencies
 -----
 Before you start, you should already have `git`, `python-2.7` and `virtualenv` installed.
 For OS X users, we recommend [MacPorts](http://www.macports.org/).

-Next you have to xinstall the API Client.
+Next you have to install the API Client.

 ### Installation (of API client)